Amritaryal44/siteG/README.md

 Fill all the inputs and click the ```save``` button.
 Add some galleries, services and posts.

+> Note: if you want to run the server in your smartphone, just replace 127.0.0.1:PORT to [your local ip]:PORT and paste it in your smartphone browser.

 You might be confused in the contact section for form.
-Please visit [Learn More](./learn-more.html) to learn more.
+Please visit [here](./learn-more.html) to learn more.

-_For more examples, please refer to the [Documentation](./learn-more.html)_
+_For more examples, please refer to the [this page](./learn-more.html)_

 <!-- LICENSE -->

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [`LICENSE`](https://github.com/Amritaryal44/siteG/blob/master/LICENSE) for more information.

 <!-- CONTACT -->